ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch21.md

 []{#ch21 label="ch21"}

-**What is data-centric AI, how does it compare to the conventional modeling paradigm, and how do we decide whether itâ€™s the right fit for a project?**
+**What is data-centric AI, how does it compare to the conventional modeling paradigm, and how do we decide whether it's the right fit for a project?**

-Data-centric AI is a paradigm or workflow in which we keep the mo- Â del training procedure fixed and iterate over the dataset to improve the predictive performance of a model.
+Data-centric AI is a paradigm or workflow in which we keep the mo-  del training procedure fixed and iterate over the dataset to improve the predictive performance of a model.
 The following sections define what data-centric AI means in more detail and compare it to conventional